datacarpentry/semester-biology/exercises/Basic-data-management-review-R.md

 language: R
 ---

-Dr. Granger is interested in studying the relationship between the length of house-elves' ears and aspects of their DNA.
+Dr. Morales is interested in studying the relationship between the length of house-elves' ears and aspects of their DNA.
 This research is part of a larger project attempting to understand why house-elves possess such powerful magic.
 She has obtained DNA samples and ear